HopeTechDev/Programming-Assignment-2/README.md

 ```

+### More Detailed Code Explanation:

-- Generates a 5×5 array of random floating-point numbers between 0 and 1 using np.random.rand(5, 5).
+- Generate a 5×5 array of random floating-point numbers between 0 and 1 using np.random.rand(5, 5).

 - X.mean() → computes the mean of all elements in the array.